CircuitSetup/Remote/README.md

 ##### &#9654; Coasting when throttle in neutral

 Normally, when this is unchecked, keeping the throttle in neutral (center) position hold the current speed.
 If this option is checked, speed will slowly decrease in neutral, just like a car when the kludge is held down or the gear is in neutral.

+##### &#9654; Auto throttle

+If this is checked, acceleration is, after being started by pushing the throttle stick up, continued even if the stick is released into neutral.
+Acceleration is stopped when pulling down the throttle stick, or when 88mph is reached.

 ##### &#9654; Brightness level